 Grab a coffee, a notepad and a pen, and get ready!

 Team morale meaning

 So, you’re looking for a team morale meaning?
 Well, you’ve come to the right place.
 Like any guide of ours here at Heka, things just aren’t complete without a solid definition.

 To put it simply, team morale refers to a combination of enthusiasm, optimism and excitement amongst employees as they strive to achieve specific business goals.
 It is the overall atmosphere of an office and can have a direct impact on company culture.

-With high morale comes increased productivity, performance and the ability to collaborate effectively.
-Of course, as a leader, it’s your duty and responsibility to play a pivotal role, but it’s also about how motivated and inspired people feel in the workplace.
+With high team morale comes increased productivity, performance and the ability to collaborate effectively.
+Of course, as a leader, it’s your duty and responsibility to play a pivotal role in this, but it’s also about how motivated and inspired people feel in the workplace.

 High staff turnover rates

 We’ve all been there, where we’re trying to build relationships with colleagues by arranging social events outside of work, but there’s one problem… everybody keeps leaving the company.
 You question whether the work really is all that meaningful; whether people know something you don’t.